pulumi/terraform-provider-google-beta/website/docs/r/kms_crypto_key.html.markdown

 ~> **Note:** CryptoKeys cannot be deleted from Google Cloud Platform.
-Destroying a Terraform-managed CryptoKey will remove it from state and delete all CryptoKeyVersions, rendering the key unusable, but *will not delete the resource on the server.* When Terraform destroys these keys, any data previously encrypted with these keys will be irrecoverable.
+Destroying a CryptoKey will remove it from state and delete all CryptoKeyVersions, rendering the key unusable, but *will not delete the resource on the server.* When this provider destroys these keys, any data previously encrypted with these keys will be irrecoverable.
 For this reason, it is strongly recommended that you add lifecycle hooks to the resource to prevent accidental destruction.